postcss/autoprefixer/README.md

 ## FAQ

-#### Does Autoprefixer polyfill Grid Layout for IE?
+### Does Autoprefixer polyfill Grid Layout for IE?

-Autoprefixer can be used to use Grid Layout for IE 10 and IE 11, but this polyfill will not work in 100% of cases.
+Autoprefixer can be used to translate modern CSS Grid syntax into IE 10 and IE 11 syntax, but this polyfill will not work in 100% of cases.
 This is why it is disabled by default.

-First, you need to enable Grid prefixes by `grid: true` option or `/* autoprefixer grid: on */` comment.
+First, you need to enable Grid prefixes by using either the `grid: "autoplace"` option or the `/* autoprefixer grid: autoplace */` control comment.

 Second, you need to test every fix with Grid in IE. It is not an enable and forget feature, but it is still very useful.
 Financial Times and Yandex use it in production.

-Third, there is no auto placement, so all grid cell positions must be set explicitly.
-Autoprefixer _can_ covert `grid-template` and `grid-gap`, but only when both are used together.
+Third, there is only very limited auto placement support.
+Read the [Grid Autoplacement support in IE](#grid-autoplacement-support-in-ie) section for more details.

+Fourth, if you are not using the autoplacment feature, the best way to use Autoprefixer is by using  `grid-template` or `grid-template-areas`.

 ```css
 .page {